joey-qytyku/OS-90-fixed/docs/drivers/Drivers.md

 Device drivers can request a device on a bus by signaling the bus driver with the appropriate ID.
 The exact format of the ID can be anything that fits in a 256-bit number and must be known by the busdrv and devdrv.
 A driver can support the same device with different capabilities, such as native mode IDE vs legacy IDE.
 It can call the request function several times to probe the capabilities, but this should be avoided and the driver should support all possible cases.

 Duplicate devices are possible and must be handled by the bus.
 It does not technically matter which one a device ends up using, but the duplicates should be accounted and reported so that the device driver can control both devices if possible.
 In the case of PCI, the vendor and device ID would classify a device, rather than the prog-if of capabilities.
 Example, two PCI-IDE controllers.

+# Initialization Order

+Drivers must be loaded in a specific order in many cases.
+Drivers for non-PnP devices or PnP drivers with such features disabled must be loaded first to ensure that fixed resources are captured on startup.